peige07/EDA-SurvivorContestants/README.md

 **Purpose:** This project will explore how someone's age impacts their likelihood of winning the TV show Survivor.

-*The following questions will be answered:*
-- What is the average age of a survivor winner?
-- What percent of contestants over 40 make it to the merge?
-- What percent of players over 40 win Survivor?
-- Does age have an impact on someone's ability to win Survivor?

 *Tools & Software utilized:*
 - Python with JupyterLab (data cleaning, transformation, manipulation & visualization)
 - Excel (data visualization and dashboard creation)